 Crazy Quilt Mesa 1

 Canyon Overlook 2

-Most of these accidents have occurred due to the imprudence of the visitors.
-The best way to prevent accidents is to receive the necessary information at the visitor center and to check frequently the weather.
-If there is a rain or storm forecast think twice before continuing on the route.
+Most of these accidents occurred due to the imprudence of the visitors.
+The best way to prevent accidents is to be informed (head to the visitor center) and to check the weather frequently.
+If there is a rain or storm in the forecast, think twice before continuing on the route.

-And of course, make sure you have good travel insurance, especially if you are doing moderate or strenuous hikes in the United States.
-For the USA I recommend an insurance with an extraordinary coverage (never consider hiring anything that covers below $ 30,000 if you travel to the United States).
+And of course, make sure you have good travel insurance, especially if you are doing moderate or strenuous hikes.
+I recommend getting a policy with extraordinary coverage and never consider anything that covers below $30,000 if you travel to the United States.

 WHERE TO Stay in ZION CANYON

 If you are organizing your visit well in advance, you can book accommodation inside Zion National Park.

 Within the national park, there is a motel and two campsites.

 - Motel Zion Lodge also offers cabins and suites.
 If you stay here, the hotel will provide you with a Red Permit so you can enter and leave the park with your car during the months when the Zion Canyon Shuttle is in operation (although you will have to park at the lodge).